operating-function/pallas/README.md

 ## System Overview

 Pallas collapses the distinction between runtime, database, and operating system.
-The foundation of Pallas is untyped, but conceptually we can say that a system process is database with a type of:
+The foundation of Pallas is untyped, but conceptually we can say that a Pallas process is a database of type:

 ```haskell
 type DB = Input -> (Output, DB)